peteratspidey/remote-access-via-tailscale/README.md

 sudo tailscale up
 ```

-*it will ask to visit a link to verify mail*
+* it will ask to visit a link to verify mail

-*mail should be same for both remote and server*
+* mail should be same for both remote and server

-*right click on the link and select open link*
+* right click on the link and select open link

-*then login via gmail*
+* then login via gmail

-*check the ip of the tailscale vpn on host server machine*
+## check the ip of the tailscale vpn on host server
 ```bash
 tailscale ip -4
 ```